Dog fouling is unpleasant and a health hazard. Most dog owners are responsible and clean up after their dogs, but some don't.

 - people who do not clean up after their dog can receive a fixed penalty of £80

-- police officers and relevant staff can issue Fixed Penalty Notices
+- police officers can issue Fixed Penalty Notices

 Report dog fouling